PEAK-Legacy/AddOns/README.txt

 shoved into a single namespace -- even when using mixin classes.

 Separating concerns into different objects, however, makes it easier to write reusable and separately-testable components.
-The ObjectRoles package (``peak.util.roles``) lets you manage concerns using ``Role`` classes.
+The AddOns package (``peak.util.addons``) lets you manage concerns using ``AddOn`` classes.

-``Role`` classes are like dynamic mixins, but with their own private attribute and method namespaces.
-A concern implemented using roles can be added at runtime to any object that either has a writable ``__dict__`` attribute, or is weak-referenceable.
+``AddOn`` classes are like dynamic mixins, but with their own private attribute and method namespaces.
+A concern implemented using add-ons can be added at runtime to any object that either has a writable ``__dict__`` attribute, or is weak-referenceable.

-``Role`` classes are also like adapters, but rather than creating a new instance each time you ask for one, an existing instance is returned if possible.
-In this way, roles can keep track of ongoing state.
-For example, a ``Persistence`` role might keep track of whether its subject has been saved to disk yet::
+``AddOn`` classes are also like adapters, but rather than creating a new instance each time you ask for one, an existing instance is returned if possible.
+In this way, add-ons can keep track of ongoing state.
+For example, a ``Persistence`` add-on might keep track of whether its subject has been saved to disk yet::

-    >>> from peak.util.roles import Role
+    >>> from peak.util.addons import AddOn

-    >>> class Persistence(Role):
+    >>> class Persistence(AddOn):
     ...     saved = True
     ...     def changed(self):
     ...         self.saved = False